3 Things That Can Happen If Your Air Conditioner Isn't Level

-Air conditioners are typically placed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 As time passes, the pad could crack, shift or sink.
 This can result in breakdowns and even premature replacement.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 This can cause: